jpcornil-git/HA-mcp23017/README.md

      - Created entities will be visible in the **Integrations** tab and aggregated per device (i2c address) in the **Devices** tab.
      - Entity parameters (invert logic, pull-up, ...) can be adapted using the entity's **Options** button once created.
    - **configuration.yaml** see configuration example below.
-     - Syntax is compatible with the legacy implementation described in https://www.home-assistant.io/integrations/mcp23017/
+     - Syntax is compatible with the now defunct core implementation (removed by https://github.com/home-assistant/core/pull/67281)
+       - Added **hw_sync** to synchronize initial value with hardware (true, default) or to a fixed value (false, value=invert_logic)
      - Entity parameters (invert logic, pull-up, ...) can only be set globally for all pins of a device/integration.

 ## Example entry for `configuration.yaml`: